leangjia/blender_docs/manual/modeling/modifiers/generate/decimate.rst

       Does not dissolve edges on the borders of where different materials are assigned.
    Seam
       Does not dissolve edges marked as seams.
+   Sharp
+      Does not dissolve edges marked as sharp.
+   UVs
+      Does not dissolve edges that are part of a UV map.

 All Boundaries
    When enabled, all vertices along the boundaries of faces are dissolved.